haddonm/makehtml/README.md

      panel.first=grid(),xlab="Effort",ylab="Catch")
 addplot(filen=filename,resfile=resfile,category="Fishery",caption=caption)

-# plot the effort data
+# plot the effort data; if filename="" no png file is produced or added, but a
+# new plot is certainly generated.
+Once as you want it, then use plotfilename.
 filename <- plotfilename("Schaefer_Effortdata",runlabel,resdir)
 caption <- "The Schaefer Yellowfin tuna effort data from 1957." plotprep(width=7,height=4.5,newdev=FALSE,filename=filename,cex=0.9,